It was the ultimate impulse buy.

 Kingsley and Joan

 It was Thursday morning, March 16th and Kingsley Bennett had no idea I was pulling up in his driveway of his sprawling home in Adelaide.
-So I told Father Time to piss off and rang the doorbell myself.

 I skipped the small talk.
 “Kingsley, old friend,” I said, “I’ve come to see you …” And I extended my hand.